SimonLab/autocomplete/README.md

 ##Features

-.[] import a list of words into an array called words
++ [x] import a list of words into an array called words

-.[] search through list of words for a string and return list of suggestions
++ [ ] search through list of words for a string and return list of suggestions

-.[] record the string that was searched for
++ [ ] record the string that was searched for